sudorook/bmDCA/README.md

 21. `validate-err-tot` - total RMSE for validation MSA
 22. `validate-err-tot-min` - smallest total RMSE found so far for the validation MSA
+23. `diff-avg-energy` - difference between mean training and validation MSA energies
-23. `seed` - random seed at the current step (used for restoring states when re-starting bmDCA)
+24. `seed` - random seed at the current step (used for restoring states when re-starting bmDCA)
-24. `duration` - elapsed time for the current step
+25. `duration` - elapsed time for the current step

 Some columns may or may not be present in your log file depending on the settings used for inference.
 For example, if only 1 sequence is sampled from